 Working with the Formula 1 team, we established that one of the technologies had a much more competitively per-user, pricing structure with a clear growth path as they looked to expand it into other areas of the business, for example when sharing data with customers and suppliers.

-Now four years on since the original implementation of the software the F1 team continues to perform well on the track and grow the footprint of its managed file transfer solution, adding further licences when the need arises.
+Now seven years since the original implementation of the software, the F1 team continues to perform well on the track and grow the footprint of its Managed File Transfer solution, adding further licences when the need arises.